ozermuharrem/bookstore_REST_Api/README.md

 To run the test, simply enter the `npm test` command at root.

 ![unit test](https://user-images.githubusercontent.com/86782430/226000498-d2e546a0-ef0a-46bf-b73e-a649cb338b40.png)

 # Memorial Real Test And Use Api

-I wrote the [memorial](https://memorial.ozermuharrem.com) project to use and test the APIs I wrote with this project.
-In this project, the bookstore api was tested and used.
-You can reach the project by clicking the [GitHub](https://github.com/ozermuharrem/memorial) link.
+I wrote the [memorial](https://memorial.ozermuharrem.com) project which can i used to api’s for this project